diegoolguinw/diegoolguinw.github.io/_teaching/2_coordination_math.md

 location: "Santiago, Chile"
 ---

-Coordinating and organizing teaching assistants for the grading of assessments and exams, including their recruitment, supervision of evaluations, and grading, in the following courses:
+I have coordinated and organized Teaching Assistants for the grading of assessments and exams, which included recruitment, supervision of evaluations, and grading, in the following courses at the Department of Mathematical Engineering, University of Chile:
-- Advanced Calculus and Applications (Fall 2023).
+- Advanced Calculus and Applications – Fall 2023, Spring 2024
-- Introduction to Algebra (Spring 2023).
+- Introduction to Algebra – Spring 2023
-- Ordinary Differential Equations (Fall 2024).
+- Ordinary Differential Equations – Fall 2024
-- Advanced Calculus and Applications (Spring 2024).
-- Introduction to Calculus (Spring 2024).
+- Introduction to Calculus – Spring 2024